 What is the time frame for this project?

-Committee members will begin meeting with the Project Team in July of 2018 and it is anticipated that the Airport Layout Plan will be submitted to the FAA in September of 2019.
+Committee members will begin meeting with the Project Team in July of 2018 and it is anticipated that the Airport Layout Plan will be submitted to the FAA in November 2019.

 What are the Master Plan stakeholder committees?